Definition:

 }

-Static ->Default value.
+- Static: Default value.
 Element stays in normal flow.
-Top, left doesn’t work here.
+Top, left don’t work here.

-Relative ->Moves from its original position.
-But space stays reserved.
+- Relative: Moves from its original position.
+Space stays reserved.

-Absolute – It moves the element based on the nearest parent that has a position set (except static) and takes it out of the normal page flow.
+- Absolute: Moves element based on nearest parent with position (except static).
+Out of normal flow.

 Example: